analysiscenter/batchflow/docs/intro/index.rst

 You might want to redefine `build_index` method which actually creates the index.
 It takes all the arguments from the constructor and returns a numpy array with index items.
-This method is called automatically from the :class:`~dataset.DatasetIndex` constructor.
+This method is called automatically from the :class:`~batchflow.DatasetIndex` constructor.

 API
 ---

-See :doc:`Index API <../api/dataset.index>`.
+See :doc:`Index API <../api/batchflow.index>`.